ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 Install Wireshark on the Ubuntu 20.04 VM labelled **SERVER**.

 {{% notice warning %}}
 Firefox recently released an update the enables [DNS over HTTPS](https://hacks.mozilla.org/2018/05/a-cartoon-intro-to-dns-over-https/) by default.
 So, in order to use Firefox to request DNS packets that can be captured, you'll need to [disable DNS over HTTPS](https://support.mozilla.org/en-US/kb/firefox-dns-over-https) in Firefox.
-Alternatively, you can use `dig` to query DNS and capture the desired packets.
+Alternatively, you can use `dig` to query DNS and capture the desired packets - this seems to be much easier to replicate easily.
 {{% /notice %}}

 Then, using Wireshark, create **screenshots** showing that you captured and can show the packet content of each of the following types of packets: